Home / Hydrohalogenation of Alkenes and Markovnikov’s Rule

 When alkenes are treated with hydrohalic acids (HCl, HBr, or HI) they form alkyl halides.

-- the C-C pi bond breaks, and;
+- the C-C pi bond and the H-X bond breaks;

 - a new C-H and C-X bond forms (where X is Cl, Br, or I).